FAKING ANCIENT ART

 To be fair, Sputnik claimed the picture was real even though the artist's name appears on the published image, no photo of the alleged original exists, and the two extant versions of the "carefully copied" painting differ in many details large and small.
 The French text reads: "The drawing representing a 'cosmonaut' was discovered on rocks in the vicinity of the city of Ferghana (Soviet Republic of Uzbekistan)."

-The picture also appeared in an April 1967 Flying Saucers magazine story, apparently copied from the Sputnik original.
+The incorrect Sputnik picture also appeared in an April 1967 Flying Saucers magazine story, apparently copied from the Sputnik original.
 In both cases, the disc held by the "alien" is one of the alleged Dropa stones, a a series of large discs covered in hieroglyphs supposedly telling of the crash of a flying saucer and its occupants’ subsequent activities in nearby China.
-These discs do not exist, but interestingly the author of the Sputnik article, Dr. Zaisev, was also involved in promoting he Dropa stones.
-He would later confess that the image was a hoax.
+These discs do not exist, but interestingly the author of the Sputnik article, Dr. Zaisev, was also involved in promoting the Dropa stones.
+He would later confess that the image was not authentic, hardly a major concession given Sputnik's correction.

-When confronted with the evidence of a hoax, von Däniken refused to admit the painting was a fake.
+When confronted with the evidence of a misunderstanding, von Däniken refused to admit the painting was a fake, either because he had confused the illustration with the genuine cave painting or had simply accepted the illustration as genuine.
 In 1974, he told Playboy magazine that

-The picture also appeared in an April 1967 Flying Saucers magazine story, apparently copied from the Sputnik original.
+The incorrect Sputnik picture also appeared in an April 1967 Flying Saucers magazine story, apparently copied from the Sputnik original.
 In both cases, the disc held by the "alien" is one of the alleged Dropa stones, a a series of large discs covered in hieroglyphs supposedly telling of the crash of a flying saucer and its occupants’ subsequent activities in nearby China.
-These discs do not exist, but interestingly the author of the Sputnik article, Dr. Zaisev, was also involved in promoting he Dropa stones.
-He would later confess that the image was a hoax.
+These discs do not exist, but interestingly the author of the Sputnik article, Dr. Zaisev, was also involved in promoting the Dropa stones.
+He would later confess that the image was not authentic, hardly a major concession given Sputnik's correction.

-When confronted with the evidence of a hoax, von Däniken refused to admit the painting was a fake.
+When confronted with the evidence of a misunderstanding, von Däniken refused to admit the painting was a fake, either because he had confused the illustration with the genuine cave painting or had simply accepted the illustration as genuine.
 In 1974, he told Playboy magazine that

 “First [Zaisev] published an article saying it was old, then he told the movie crew the same thing, and only now does he say it is not old at all.
 You can never be sure when they [Russians and the Chinese] tell you something that they really mean it.
 They sometimes have reasons to say one thing in private and another in public.”(p.
 60)